Processing a Birth Story

 Tender Part or Moment

 While we cannot go back in time to do the birth over, we can still heal where the story is stuck in our body.
 For instance, it could be doing the first stage of labour when someone said something and the birther felt shutdown.
 It could be during birth when the birther experiences tears during the birth of the baby’s crown.
 It could be after when the placenta had complications and there was an excess of blood.
-It can also be a Wounded Part of you that is trying to protect you, and yet is working with an updated agenda.
+Using an IFS framework, it can also be a Wounded Part of you that is trying to protect you, and yet is not working with an updated agenda.
+There is an opportunity for a do-over.
 Any of these moments can benefit from some healing body work even after the birth.
 It is a way of completing the cycle that was not tending to in the first place.
 This is very similar to trauma resolution work for people who have experienced violence; they recreate a moment when they wish they could have felt safe to block a fist, roll away, or punch someone.

 When we find a moment to unpack, process and heal, it’s called Framing, to explicitly choose this moment to delve into.
 This is where the birther’s explicit consent to stay in hard memory comes in.
 This is also a corrective emotional experience that Parts Work can support, as a way to update Parts and give them the opportunity of a Do-Over.